aws/aws-sdk-mobile-analytics-js/README.md

 The Amazon Mobile Analytics JavaScript SDK will make requests to the following endpoints
 * For Event Submission: "https://mobileanalytics.us-east-1.amazonaws.com"
 * For Cognito Authentication: "https://cognito-identity.us-east-1.amazonaws.com"
-** This endpoint may change based on which region your Identity Pool was created in.
+  * This endpoint may change based on which region your Identity Pool was created in.

 For most frameworks you can whitelist both domains by whitelisting all AWS endpoints with "*.amazonaws.com".

 ## Change Log
+**v0.9.1:**
+* Updated Dependency: aws-sdk-js v2.2.37
+* Increase base delay between retries from 30ms to 3s
+* Allow passing of configurations to the low level client via clientOptions attribute
+* Local events from different apps are stored in different locations
+* Improved retry strategies
+* CorrectClockSkew is enabled by default for Sigv4 Signatures [per Issue#7](https://github.com/aws/aws-sdk-mobile-analytics-js/issues/7)
+* Bug Fixes:
+  * Fixed timer from being killed in cases where multiple submissions happened in under a second
+  * Fixed duplicate batch re-submission to the Mobile Analytics service
+  * Fixed delayed auto-submission of first _session.start event
+  * Fixed Safari throwing exception when in private browsing mode

 **v0.9.0:**
 * Initial release.
 Developer preview.